Last Updated on

 - Ghee is also a known ayurvedic remedy for headaches, migraines, and so on.

-- Consuming ghee after C-Section helps speed up metabolism, allowing you to stay energetic for longer.
+- Consuming ghee after a C-section helps speed up metabolism and helps one stay energetic for long.

 - Ghee is rich in a short-chain fatty acid called butyric acid, which is believed to have anti-cancer and immune-boosting properties.